warrior-cultures-and-training

 The Pedagogy of Play: How Māori Games Were Taught

-Games were also used for assessment.
-A young warrior's performance in ki-o-rahi or whai would be noted by elders, who could then recommend further training in specific weapon arts or leadership roles.
-This meritocratic approach ensured that the most capable individuals were identified and developed, benefiting the entire tribe.
+Games also served as assessment tools.
+A young warrior's performance in ki-o-rahi or whai was noted by elders, who could then recommend further training in specific weapon arts or leadership pathways.
+This meritocratic approach ensured that capable individuals were identified and developed for the tribe's benefit.
+The New Zealand Ministry of Education has documented aspects of these pedagogical methods in its resources on Māori physical education traditions.

 Modern Relevance and Preservation Efforts